UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 </exercise>

 <exercise id="16" title="Applying Stacking">

 **Instructions:**
 Running a coding exercise for the first time could take a bit of time for everything to load.
 Be patient, it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+Let's find the maximum and minimum number of pieces per set there are in each lego theme.

 Tasks:
+- From the lego dataframe, make groups from the theme_name columns.
+- Find the max and min values for the `num_parts` column only.
+- Stack the max and min values using `.stack()`.
+- Name the new dataframe `stacked_lego`.

 <codeblock id="03_16">